Click here or on the ad above to reach the Schuyler County Partnership for Economic Development website

 "This award -- which hopefully will become an annual one -- is named the Susan B. Haeffner Sportsmanship Award.
 It is being presented to a person I have had occasion to observe and admire for years; a person who has shown a dedication to several sports and a drive to succeed at them, and displayed consistently ethical behavior ... and a core of kindness that defines her.

 "I considered many fine athletes for this honor; but the one I selected struck me as the person who most possessed those qualities embodied by Susan Haeffner (pictured at right) throughout her life.
 This athlete struck me as someone who would not only be honored by the award, but would honor its intent by her very nature -- by the way she competes on the playing field, and by the way she lives her life.

 "It is my pleasure to award this trophy ... to Sally Wilcox."

 (Sally then came up from her seat in the auditorium to receive her trophy -- a golden cup atop a square-shaped wooden base -- and as I held out my hand to shake hers, she did me one better.
 She gave me a hug and said in my ear, earnestly: Thank you.
 I hugged her back, and then retreated to my seat, tears welling in my eyes.)

 Those same words still apply.
-But these many years later, they apply to JoLynn Minnier, to whom I say:
+This time, these many years later, they apply equally to Haley Albertsman.

-Photos in text: JoLynn Minnier (top) and Susan Haeffner (File photos)
+Photos in text: Haley Albertsman (top) and Susan Haeffner

 P.O.
 Box 365